 For aesthetes and gourmands alike, a visit to Florence – capital of Italy’s Tuscan wine region – is a must, says Victoria Daskal.
-Published in the Decanter August 2011 issue.
+Read her Florence travel guide, from the Decanter August 2011 issue.

 Florence fact file:

 DOCG wine regions: